-- Evaluate the extent to which the UK government's control over Parliament has reduced in recent years - Evaluate the view that the conventions of ministerial responsibility no longer adequately account for the actions of ministers - Evaluate the extent to which Prime Ministers dominate cabinet.
-Use the information of at least three Prime Ministers - Evaluate the extent to which Prime Ministers dominate the Political System - use the information of at least three Prime Ministers - Evaluate the importance of collective responsibility - Evaluate the extent to which the cabinet can shape policy and control the power of the Prime Minister - Evaluate the extent to which the limitations on the role of the Prime Minister will ultimately outweigh the powers of the office - Evaluate the extent to which the executive has become less powerful in relation to Parliament - Evaluate how far the power of the executive has been undermined by constitutional reforms since 1997 - Evaluate the effectiveness of backbenchers - Evaluate the extent to which the Prime Minister has become more powerful in recent years - Evaluate the extent to which Prime Ministers are now effectively 'Presidential' - Evaluate the view that the conventions of ministerial responsibility no longer adequately account for the actions of ministers
+- Evaluate the extent to which the UK government's control over Parliament has reduced in recent years - Evaluate the view that the conventions of ministerial responsibility no longer adequately account for the actions of ministers - Evaluate the view that since 2010 the UK has seen a return to cabinet government. - Evaluate the extent to which Prime Ministers dominate cabinet.
+Use the information of at least three Prime Ministers - Evaluate the extent to which Prime Ministers dominate the Political System - Evaluate the importance of collective responsibility - Evaluate the extent to which the cabinet can shape policy and control the power of the Prime Minister - Evaluate the extent to which the limitations on the role of the Prime Minister will ultimately outweigh the powers of the office - Evaluate the extent to which the executive has become less powerful in relation to Parliament - Evaluate how far the power of the executive has been undermined by constitutional reforms since 1997 - Evaluate the effectiveness of backbenchers - Evaluate the extent to which the Prime Minister has become more powerful in recent years - Evaluate the extent to which Prime Ministers are now effectively 'Presidential' - Evaluate the view that the conventions of ministerial responsibility no longer adequately account for the actions of ministers